Our Whistle Blowing Policy

-However if this is not found to be a feasible option to address the matter, an alternative formal route which involves direct contact with the Core team, is available.
+However if this is not found to be a feasible option to address the matter, two alternative formal route is available below:

-✓ confirmation whether the identity is to be kept confidential
+✓ confirmation whether the individual’s identity is to be kept confidential

-- An initial assessment will be conducted to determine whether the disclosure falls within the scope of this procedure.
+An initial assessment will be conducted to determine whether the disclosure falls within the scope of this Policy.

-- The relevant person will receive written acknowledgement confirming receipt of the disclosure and advising how the matter will be investigated.
+The relevant person will receive written acknowledgement within 7 days confirming receipt of the disclosure and advising how the matter will be investigated.

-- The individual will receive written notification of the outcome of the investigation and a time line for implementation of corrective actions, if applicable
+The individual will receive written notification within 3 months of the steps taken to pursue the investigation and a time line for implementation of corrective actions, if applicable.

-*The Company reserves the right to assign an external party to investigate a disclosure where deemed appropriate.
+*The Group reserves the right to assign an external party to investigate a disclosure where deemed appropriate.